Eimaen/JustAsPlanned/README.md

 ----

 ## Installation
-**Warning:** As the app contains scary (at least they seem scary for Windows Defender, lol) byte arrays, Defender deletes built binaries.
+**Warning:** As the app contains byte arrays, Defender *sometimes* deletes built binaries.
 Please exclude the binaries in Windows Defender settings. **You shouldn't trust me.
-If you don't, build an app yourself.** Also if you weren't RAT'd after using my builds, put a rocket emotion on the release idk.
+If you don't, build an app yourself.**

 ### Downloading prebuilt binaries
 1. Go to the [Releases](https://github.com/Eimaen/JustAsPlanned/releases) page and download latest version.